UML-SpaceHAUC/camera/README.md

 All settings for the camera are currently hardcoded.
 Refer to comments/datasheet for uses outside the current capabilities.

-# camextra: Extra code
-main.c is a rough, working c file for the camera.

 # To run
 In C (ccam):
 make